ory/hydra/docs/telemetry.md

 "/",
 ```

-Additionally, the following data is submitted to us:

-* Total number of requests, responses, response latencies and response sizes.
-* Total number of requests, responses, response latencies and response sizes per HTTP method.
-* Total number of requests, responses, response latencies and response sizes per anonymized API endpoint and HTTP method.
-* Total number of requests, responses, response latencies and response sizes per anonymized API endpoint.
-* Memory statistics such as heap allocations, gc cycles, and other.

 A raw data example can be found [here](https://github.com/ory/hydra/tree/master/docs/metrics/telemetry-example.json).

-## Keep alive

-A keep-alive containing no information except the instance id is sent every 5 minutes.

 ## Data processing

-Once the data was transmitted to [Segment.com](http://segment.com/) it is then fed to an AWS S3 bucket and stored
+Once the data was transmitted to [Segment.com](http://segment.com/) it is then fed to an encrypted AWS S3 bucket and stored
-there for later analysis.
-At the moment, we are working on a python / numpy toolchain to help us analyze the data
-we get.
+there for analysis.

 ## Disabling telemetry